virgili0/Virgilio/Specializations/SoftSkills/ImpactfulPresentations.md

 the concepts.

 [Here](https://www.articulatemarketing.com/blog/22-rules-of-storytelling-from-pixar) you find a great list of to-dos from Pixar.
-[Here](https://visme.co/blog/visual-storytelling-rules/) you find the rules of thumb of visual parts of storytelling.
+[Here](https://visme.co/blog/visual-storytelling-rules/) you find the rules of thumb of visual storytelling.

 ----
 Written by _clone95_